TerryLansdown/lists/2022/books-to-get.md

 - Shards of Earth & Eyes of the Void by Adrian Tchaikovsky
 - The Cruel Stars by John Birmingham
 - The Man Who Died Twice by Richard Osman
-- The Galaxy and the Ground Within by Becky Chambers
-- A Master of Djinn by P. Djèlí Clark
 - The Unbroken by C.L.
 Clark
-- The Thursday Murder Club
 - Amongst Our Weapons
 - Under Lock & Skeleton Key
 - Winter’s Orbit